 The school follows the guidelines set forth by the Southern Nevada Health District in regards to communicable diseases.

 In order to provide the best educational experience, school personnel must understand your student’s health needs.
-Please make sure to complete the Medical Information Form included in your student’s registration packet.
+Please make sure to complete the Health Information Request form included on the School Forms Online portal.
 A doctor’s exam is not required to complete this form.
 This form is required for each student and must be renewed each school year.
 Be sure to inform the school nurse of any severe allergies and their associated symptoms, surgeries, accidents, or health problems.
 Authorization of Self Administration Form

 Current state law and Adelson Campus school policy prohibits the school nurse or administrators to administer any medication, including over-the-counter medication, without a signed doctor’s note and signed parental permission.
 The Medication Consent form can be downloaded for this purpose.
 Please make sure that we have both your signature and your healthcare provider’s signature on the form before turning it in.
 This form must be renewed each school year.
 If your student does not require medication while at school, there is no need to complete this form.

 If your student requires prescription medication to be given while at school, a written prescription or current prescription bottle must be provided to the school nurse that includes their name, date of birth, medication name and dose, and dosing schedule.
 Please note that the dose and dosing schedule cannot be changed without a signed order from the prescriber.
 If your upper school student self-carries medication such as an EpiPen or asthma inhaler, the school nurse needs to be notified and an Authorization for Self Administration of Medication needs to be completed.
 This form requires both a parent and healthcare provider’s signature.

 Any medical treatment needed on school field trips requires an additional consent form to be completed and returned prior to the event.

 Please notify the school nurse of any food allergies or sensitivities that your child has.
-There is a place for this on the medical information form included in your child’s registration.
-Be sure to include what type of reaction your child has an anaphylactic allergy, we must receive an updated Emergency Allergy Care Plan from your healthcare provider annually.
+There is a place for this on the Health Information Request form on the School Forms Online portal.
+If your child has an anaphylactic allergy, we must receive an updated Emergency Allergy Care Plan from your healthcare provider annually.
 We have attached a sample plan for you here.